ashwamegh/vuejs-vuex-demo/docs/routing.md

 ```

 No routing solution is complete without some links.
-Create a `Navbar` component that will link to our different routes.
+Create a `AppNav` component that will link to our different routes.

 ```html
 <!-- src/components/AppNav.vue -->